-Revels is just one of many fundraising projects that the CSOL® sponsors to raise money for the CSO and the CSOL® music scholarship programs.
-The Revels events planned for the 2017-2018 season are interesting, fun-filled and varied.
+So make your reservations today and guarantee your spot at your favorite event.
+Pick one or many experiences.
 Whatever you choose promises to be a unique and thoroughly enjoyable time.
-It’s a great way to bring friends together and to meet others who love and support our CSO.
+It’s a great way to bring friends together and to meet others who love and support our Charleston Symphony.

-We can’t thank our hosts and sponsors enough for allowing us to offer you these special experiences.
-We look forward to seeing you as we learn about brothels, drink Mint Julips and wager on horses – all in the support of fine music!
+We can’t thank our hosts and sponsors enough for allowing us to offer you these special times.
+We appreciate Revels attendees’ assistance in helping us carry out our mission, and we look forward to seeing y’all Reveling in the Lowcountry!

 Charleston Symphony Orchestra League, Inc.